Help

 Jam mode (or Standard looping)

 Jam mode is used to repeat a loop (or many selected loops) until the user chooses to go out of Jam Mode.
 This mode can be used in a scripted song to jam over and over a part of a song.
 It can also be used to replicate a standard multi track looper.
-Note that all shortcuts related to Jam mode can be « midi learned » to associate them to pedal switches or midi controller buttons.
+Note that all shortcuts related to Jam mode can be « MIDI learned » to associate them to pedal switches or MIDI controller buttons.

 Enabling Jam Mode